Dinesh-raya/stream-tca/README.md

 When in a room or direct message context, any text input that doesn't start with '/' will be treated as a chat message and sent to the current conversation.

-### Changing Passwords
+### Password Management

+#### For Authenticated Users
 Users can change their own passwords by providing:
+1. Their new password

+This can be done either:
+- Through the login page interface (when logged in)
+- Using the `/changepass` command in the terminal interface

+#### For Unauthenticated Users
+Users who have forgotten their passwords can reset them by providing:
 1. Their username
-2. Their current password
+2. Their old password
 3. Their new password

 This can be done either:
-- Through the login page interface
+- Through the "Forgot Password?" link on the login page
-- Using the `/changepass` command in the terminal interface
+- Using the `/resetpass` command in the terminal interface

 ### Administrative Operations